The role of the menisci in the knee joint

 A targeted and personalized approach

-Every lesion is different.
-This is why Dr. Coulin relies on a precise clinical examination and appropriate imaging to assess the appropriateness of surgery and choose the best treatment strategy for each patient.
+Each meniscal lesion is unique.
+This is why Dr. Coulin relies on a precise clinical examination and a detailed imaging analysis to assess the relevance of surgery.
+The objective is to propose a personalized therapeutic strategy, respectful of the patient's anatomy and expectations.

 Do you have knee pain and are you thinking about a meniscus tear?

-Dr. Coulin will see you in Geneva to assess your pain, make a clear diagnosis, and offer you tailored treatment, whether medical or surgical.
+Dr. Coulin will see you in Geneva to assess your pain, make a clear diagnosis and determine whether a meniscus surgery is indicated.
+Thanks to expert and individualized care, he will guide you towards the most appropriate solution: conservative treatment, meniscal suture or partial meniscectomy.